The National Air and Space Museum in Washington, DC is one of the most popular in the world.

 The museum is located on Jefferson Drive, between 4th and 7th Streets SW and admission is always free.
 Regular hours are 10 a.m. – 5:30 p.m.

 The easiest way to reach the museum is via Metrorail or Metrobus.
-The closest Metro stop is The closest metro station is L’Enfant Plaza (Blue, Green, Orange, Silver and Yellow lines).
-The 32, 34 and 36 Metrobus routes will all take you to the Mall, which you can explore in full once you’ve experienced the Air and Space Museum’s wonders.
-The facility has a number of accessibility features.
+The closest Metro station is L’Enfant Plaza (Blue, Green, Orange, Silver and Yellow lines).
+Learn more about the museum's accessibility features on its website.

 National Air and Space Museum